Divi Builder Review: A Smart Choice for Agencies and Freelancers

 Screenshot of Display Conditions feature in Divi Builder.

-One button will only show up when the page is accessed via an iOS device (iPhone), while the other one will only visible on Android device.
+One button will only show up when the page is accessed via an iOS device (iPhone), while the other one will only be visible on Android devices.

 Of course, basic responsive editing features like the ability to apply different settings to different device types and the ability to show/hide an element on different device types are available.